nickvidal/community-growth/README.md

 |JavaScript (https://jsconf.com/)|

 ## KPIs & Metrics
-* Growth of partners, affiliates, and ambassadors,
+* Growth of affiliates and ambassadors,
-* Demographics of our contacts,
+* Demographics of affiliates and ambassadors,
 * Frequency of Blog posts and other contributions (focus on establishing a continuous pattern),
 * Number and quality of contributions,
 * Level of engagement for each contribution (downloads, views, pull requests, etc),